Explaining higher-order correlations between elliptic and triangular flow: Cumulants of flow fluctuations in the intrinsic frame

 \subsection{Power-counting scheme}

 We now derive general scaling laws that apply to the cumulants in the intrinsic frame.
 For simplicity, we neglect centrality fluctuations, and we assume that all events in a centrality class have the same impact parameter.
-The ALICE experiment uses wide centrality bins where this approximation may not be good enough, but this can easily be improved in future analyses.
-Centrality fluctuations always matter in the 0--5\% centrality window~\cite{Alqahtani:2024ejg}, but we have found that their effect on correlations between $v_2$ and $v_3$ is modest beyond 5\% centrality~\cite{Alqahtani:2025wan}, provided that the analysis uses narrow centrality bins~\cite{ATLAS:2019peb}, and we hope that the same conclusion applies to the higher-order cumulants studied in this paper.
+Impact parameter fluctuations have large effects for the most central collisions~\cite{Alqahtani:2024ejg}, but we have found that their effect on correlations between $v_2$ and $v_3$ is modest beyond 5\% centrality~\cite{Alqahtani:2025wan}, provided that the analysis uses narrow centrality bins~\cite{ATLAS:2019peb}.
+The ALICE experiment uses wide centrality bins and this has a significant effect on the results, as discussed in Sec.~\ref{s:expdata}, but this can easily be improved in future analyses.

 If the impact parameter is constant, different events in the intrinsic frame differ only by local fluctuations in the initial density profile, which are of quantum origin, as illustrated in Fig.~\ref{fig:intrinsic}.
 The resulting fluctuations of the complex anisotropies $\varepsilon_2$ and $\varepsilon_3$~\cite{Qiu:2011iv}, which generate $V_2$ and $V_3$ through linear hydrodynamic response, originate from a large number $N$ of independent local fluctuations.\footnote{ $N$ is typically of the same order as the number of participant nucleons~\cite{Miller:2007ri}.} For independent fluctuations, a cumulant of order $k$ varies with $N$ like $N^{1-k}$, where the order is the sum of indices $k=m+p+q+r$.
 The variances in Eq.~(\ref{variances}) are cumulants of order $2$, and are therefore of order $1/N$.
-We denote by ${\cal V}$ the typical magnitude of event-by-event flow fluctuations, as measured by $\sigma_{v_2}$ and $\sigma_{v_3}$, which are comparable~\cite{Roubertie:2025qps}, that is, ${\cal V} \propto 1/\sqrt{N}$.
-Then, a cumulant of order $k$ is of order $N^{1-k}\propto {\cal V}^{2k-2}$.
+We denote by ${\cal F}$ the typical magnitude of event-by-event flow fluctuations, as measured by $\sigma_{v_2}$ and $\sigma_{v_3}$, which are comparable~\cite{Roubertie:2025qps}, that is, ${\cal F} \propto 1/\sqrt{N}$.
+Then, a cumulant of order $k$ is of order $N^{1-k}\propto {\cal F}^{2k-2}$.